The Huntsman: Winter's War: Outside North America

 In terms of total earnings, its largest markets outside of North America are China ($15.6 million), the UK ($7.3 million) and Mexico ($7.2 million).

 Critical response

-On Rotten Tomatoes the film has a rating of 20%, based on 220 reviews, with an average rating of 4.30/10.
-The site's consensus reads, "The Huntsman: Winter's War is visually arresting and boasts a stellar cast, but neither are enough to recommend this entirely unnecessary sequel."
 On Metacritic, the film has a score of 35 out of 100, based on 41 critics, indicating "generally unfavourable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale and PostTrak surveys give it a total positive score of 72%, but only a 49% audience recommendation.